 I wanted to believe their story.
 I wanted to with all my heart.
 My heart was aching from a very bad year for my family.
-My parents were recently killed in a senseless drunk driving incident.
-A drunk driver ran a red light and slammed into my parent's car while they were coming home from a family gathering.
-They were killed instantly.
-The driver of course was not injured.
-My sister had spent the past eighteen months fighting lung cancer.
+My parents were both gone now.
+I lost my mother to ongoing illnesses and watched her dwindle and writhe for the better part of a year It tears you up inside to watch your parent suffer like that.
+Shortly after that, my sister passed after eighteen months of fighting lung cancer.
 She died after a long and torturous disease.
 It was inhumane how the cancer robbed her of the best years of her life.
 She spent a lifetime working on a plan that would have allowed her to retire and watch her two young grand children grow.

-She was looking forward to spending her days helping her daughter with her new born twins, a daughter and a son.
-She was diagnosed three weeks before retirement and instead her pregnant daughter spent her first nine months taking care of her mother and after the twins were born, my sister was too weak to assist in anything.
-She fought for another year after her grandchildren were born but it was not quality time.
-Just before she passed she had to bare the news of our parents being killed.
+She was looking forward to spending her days helping her daughter with her new born baby.
+She was diagnosed three weeks before retirement and instead of preparing and enjoying the excitement of her first grandchild with her daughter, her pregnant daughter spent all three trimesters taking care of her mother.
+After my niece gave birth, my sister was simply too weak to assist in anything or enjoy her grand baby.
+She fought for a long period of time but it was not quality time.
+Just before she passed she had to bare the news of our mother's passing.
 She should not have had to go through this in her lifetime.
 No one should have to experience what she did.
 Watching all these events over the past year was what made it a tough year for me.
-This is why I wanted to believe in my close friend's story and why they so easily chose me as one of their two.
+It sounds selfish but it took its toll on me too.
+Heavy hearted, I went about my day to day business knowing the ache of what life can throw you.
+This is why I wanted to believe in my deat friend's story and why they so easily chose me as one of their two.

-I crept down the dirt road a few hundred yards and there was the home described to me.
+I crept down the dirt road a few hundred yards and there was the home as described.
 It was another small two story stilted wood clapboard home weathered and faded by the hot Florida sun and salty gulf air.
 The elements in these parts of the country sure made for some rustic looking buildings.

 I parked the car in the dirt driveway that swept along the whole of the front area of the home.
 There were only a few cars parked there.
 Nothing appeared to be out of the ordinary with the front of this home.
 It looked like any other home in this small quiet village.
 I got out of the car and slowly made my way up the stairs to the second story front entrance.
 The lower floor stilted area was completely enclosed giving it the impression that the home was actually two full stories rather than one floor on stilts.